-Humpback whale saves Brunswick marine biologist from shark
+Video: Brunswick marine biologist believes whale saved her from shark

-The way Nan Hauser saw it, she was either going to film a miraculous encounter between herself and a 25-ton humpback whale or document her own death.
+The way Nan Hauser figured, she was either going to film a miraculous encounter between herself and a 25-ton humpback whale or document her own death.

 “I’ve always said I’d be killed by a whale,” said Hauser, a renowned marine biologist who travels all over the world but resides in Brunswick.
 She was only half-kidding.
 “If someone told me the story, I wouldn’t believe it.”

-Because in her story, there’s also a shark.
+Because in her story, there’s also a shark that was capable of killing her.

 The encounter happened in October, in waters off the Cook Islands in the South Pacific.
 Hauser, 63, accompanied by other researchers and a documentary filmmaker, was diving to search for whales, something she had done dozens, maybe hundreds, of times before.

 She encountered a humpback and swam toward it.
-She knew not to touch the creature and was a little paralyzed when it got close to her.
+She knew not to touch the creature and was momentarily paralyzed when it got close to her.
 Then, the animal started to nudge her, almost push her with its head, in the water.
 At some points, the whale shielded her with its pectoral fin.

 “It was trying to be gentle, but this is a 50,000-pound mammal,” said Hauser, who is president of the Center for Cetacean Research and Conservation, which documents behaviors and patterns of large sea mammals, especially humpback whales.
 She’s been featured in numerous films that have aired on Animal Planet, Discovery Channel, National Geographic and Smithsonian.